Linaro/lava/doc/v2/glossary.rst

     A string which can be used to relate the descriptive device-type name to a particular list of aliases which could be used to lookup the matching device-type.
 This can be useful to list the :term:`device tree blobs <DTB>` which can be used with this device-type.
-(Aliases cannot be used in job submissions directly.)
-Multiple device-types are allowed to share the one or more aliases.
+(Aliases can be used in job submissions directly.)

   BMC
     A Baseboard Management Controller (BMC) is an embedded controller